-- Updated Annual Catholic Appeal Report has been posted, please scroll down home page to view.
+- Annual Catholic Appeal Report as of August 27th has been posted, please scroll down home page to view.

-- June's Monthly Financial Report has been posted, please select the "Finance Reports" tab.
+- July's Monthly Financial Report has been posted, please select the "Finance Reports" tab.

 Mass Schedule for San Juan Bautista and Tewa Missions Beginning June 13th

 5:30 PM (SJ)

 7:30 AM (SJ), 9:00 AM (SJ), 11:00 AM (AL), 1:00 PM (SJ Latin), and 5:30 PM (SJ Spanish)

 6:00 PM (English - SJ Main Church)

 Note: Mass intentions that were paid for the 7:00 AM masses (M, W, F) will now be offered at the 6:00 PM mass.

 (Attendance capacity of 25% is still in effect per Archbishop.)

 Sunday 9:30 AM (Santa Clara) - No mass on Saturday